XHFO-FM: Shutdown of XFM and relaunch as Radio Disney

-January 31, 2020, saw an abrupt and unexpected end to XFM, which played out in phases.
+On January 31, 2020, saw an abrupt and unexpected end to XFM, which played out in phases.
 That morning, Grupo Siete announced that because of a "failure to fulfill contractual obligations", Central FM news, provided by Central FM Equilibrio, S.A. de C.V., would no longer be heard on XFM as of February 1.
 By the end of the day, the company had also announced that XFM would itself give way to a new format to be announced.
 At midnight on February 1, the station flipped to an unbranded Top 40 CHR format, however, XFM remained temporarily available as an online stream.
 On February 17, XHFO began to identify itself as Radio Disney with a "coming soon" message, a format that had previously aired on XHPOP-FM from Grupo ACIR, which was replaced by Match FM in January 2020, following Disney's breaking up ties with ACIR in 2019.
 The format formally began on March 30.